CIA

 How Do I Know If I'm Eligible for the CIA Challenge Exam?

-To be eligible for the CIA Challenge Exam, you must possess an active, eligible credential from the list offered by The IIA.
+1. Possess an active, eligible credential from the list offered by The IIA.
 This includes a CPA license, CISA certification, and others.

 When Can I Take the CIA Challenge Exam?